Michael Billig: Work

 Billig's work often has a historical and cultural dimension.
 The Hidden Roots of Critical Psychology (2008) sought to expand conventional histories of psychology by arguing that in the eighteenth century the Third Earl of Shaftesbury and Thomas Reid formulated ideas about the mind that today are being proposed by critical psychologists.
 Rock'n'Roll Jews (2000) focused on the crucial, creative contribution of Jews in the early years of rock'n'roll.
 According to Billig, the specifically Jewish dimension is often overlooked by those studying the history of rock music.

 More recently, Billig has been critically examining the ways that social scientists write.
 Learn to Write Badly (2013) criticised social scientists for using too much jargon.
 Billig argued that, when it comes to describing human actions, heavy technical nouns are, in fact, often less precise than ordinary language.
 He developed these themes in More Examples, Less Theory (2019), which claims that psychologists and other social scientists today accord theory too much importance.
 Billig suggests that researchers should try to examine real-life examples directly, rather than through the oversimplifying lens of theory.
 In this book, Billig proposed Marie Jahoda as the example that psychologists today should try to follow on account of her clear writing, social commitment, scepticism of theory and use of well-chosen examples.

 Billig retired in 2017 and was appointed emeritus professor at Loughborough University.

-In 2010 the Social Section of the British Psychological Society awarded Billig its Distinguished Contribution to Social Psychology Award.
-In 2020 Billig was elected a Fellow of the British Academy.

-Personal life

-His aunt was the doctor Hannah Billig, MBE.